Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects: The Rank-Weighted Average Treatment Effect

 \subsection{Weighted ATE Representation}

-Interestingly, we can represent RATEs \eqref{eq:rate} as a weighted average of the individual treatment effects $Y_i(1) - Y_i(0)$, with weights depending on the quantile of $S(X_i)$.
-For any weight function $\alpha(u)$ for a RATE metric as in Definition~\ref{def:rate}, define
+For analytic purposes, it is helpful to represent RATEs from Definition \ref{def:rate} as weighted averages of the individual treatment effects $Y_i(1) - Y_i(0)$, with weights depending on the quantile of $S(X_i)$.
+For any weight function $\alpha(u)$ for a RATE metric as in Definition~\ref{def:rate}, let

 assuming that these integrals exist and are finite.
 Proposition~\ref{prop:to-Lstat} shows that $\theta_\alpha(S)$ has a natural representation as an average treatment effect weighted by $w_\alpha$.

 \begin{prop} Let $\alpha(u)$ be the weight function for a RATE metric as in Definition~\ref{def:rate}.
 Assume that $\EE{Y_i(1) - Y_i(0) \cond X_i = x}$ is uniformly bounded.
 If $\alpha(u)$ is absolutely integrable on $[0, 1]$ and $\alpha(u)/u$ is absolutely integrable on $[t, 0]$ for any $t \in (0, 1)$, then $\theta_\alpha(S)$ can be written equivalently as